The Cabin in the Woods: Production

+Filming

-An international co-production film between The United States and Canada.
-With a production budget of $30 million, principal photography began on March 9, 2009, in Vancouver, and concluded in May 2009.
+Principal photography began on March 9, 2009, in Vancouver, and concluded in May 2009.
 Joss Whedon co-wrote the script with Cloverfield screenwriter Drew Goddard, who also directed the film, marking his directorial debut.
 Goddard previously worked with Whedon on Buffy the Vampire Slayer and Angel as a writer.

 Whedon described the film as an attempt to revitalize the horror genre.
 He called it a "loving hate letter" to the genre, continuing:

 Concerning the sheer number of creatures to be designed and made for the film, AFX Studio's David LeRoy Anderson estimated that "close to a thousand" people were turned into one of around 60 different monster types.
 The task necessitated renting a much larger facility to use as a workspace, as a crew of around 60 people were recruited.
 The producers told them to commence work on December 15, 2008, ahead of the official January 1, 2009, start date.
 They only completed the work by the March 9, 2009, production date because, as Anderson stated "We had nearly seventy people at peak, but in effect we had a hundred and forty people, because everybody had at least two jobs...it was crazy, but people had an incredible time...none of us are ever going to forget it, and we're never all going to be in the same room again."

 The underground complex, elevators, and the control room were all sets, but for several wide shots, the British Columbia Institute of Technology's Aerospace building was used.
 Production designer Martin Whist referred to Stanley Kubrick and commented: "It's very high-tech industrial, and it's a brand new building, never been shot in before...I wanted [the elevators] to be without any controls...to almost feel like a glamorized freight elevator...The lobby I wanted to look slightly utilitarian, contemporary and institutional...sharp and almost characterless."

+Downloadable content

 A tie-in of the film with the video game Left 4 Dead 2 had been planned, with the game seeing downloadable content based on the movie's settings.
 However, due to MGM's financial problems, the game content was cancelled, but Valve allowed the studio to use monsters from Left 4 Dead 2 to populate the monster cells at the end of the film.